 I first saw this issue in 5.0-9494, while it doesn't seem to be present in 5.0-9492.

-#2 Updated by Billiard26 over 1 year ago
+#2 Updated by Billiard26 about 2 years ago

 The change introduced different calibration behavior for fully emulated and passthrough controllers.

 I think you'll find the same issue is present for steering wheels or whatever other different devices you try to use.